insilico/inbix/README.md

 inbix
 =====

-#### Insilico Bioinformatics ####
+#### In Silico Bioinformatics ####

 ### Description ###
 inbix is a free, open-source bioinformatics tool, designed to perform a range of large-scale analyses in a computationally efficient manner.
-The inbix program integrates many different analyses developed by the McKinney Insilico Lab for Bioinformatics and Computational Biology at the University of Tulsa.
+The inbix program integrates many different analyses developed by the McKinney [In Silico Lab][insilico.utulsa.edu] for Bioinformatics and Computational Biology at the University of Tulsa.

 inbix is built upon the PLINK project developed by Shaun Purcell at the Center for Human Genetic Research (CHGR), Massachusetts General Hospital (MGH),